Thahmina/AI_Drug_Discovery/README.md

 The field of synthetic chemistry has greatly enhanced human health generating thousands of new medicines.
 Yet the laboratory methods used to synthesize medicinal compounds are still highly manual, frustratingly slow, and difficult to reproduce and scale.

 There is a continued need for development of new drugs,  thus using state-of-the-art tools such as Artificial Intelligence (AI) will accelerate the potential to make any molecule at will, inexpensively and on a meaningful timescale.
-This will be especially critical for the future in discovering the possibilities for synthesis of the next generation of life-enhancing  molecules.
+This will be especially critical for the future in discovering the possibilities of synthesizing  the next generation of life-enhancing  molecules.

 ## <a name="data"></a> Data